 Discrimination, Discriminatory Harassment, and Hate Crimes

-Physical, psychological, or verbal harassment or discrimination and hate crimes are prohibited at St. John Fisher College.
+Physical, psychological, and/or verbal harassment and/or discrimination and/or hate crimes are prohibited at St. John Fisher College.

 Alleged violations of College policy will be subject to the Student Conduct Process for situations involving students or the process and procedures applicable to College employees for situations involving College employees.
 All St. John Fisher College students, faculty, staff, visitors, and guests are expected to comply with federal, state, or local laws as well as College policies.